Year 3

 - regular and reliable internet access

-- a form of communication to ensure regular contact is maintained with your child’s teacher
+- to have regular communication with your child’s teacher